Astronomical Observatory

 The astronomy classes are open to students of the Faculty of Mathematics and Computer Science and of the Faculty of Physics.
 The fundamental elements and specific elements are learned on the spot, where students participate in courses, seminars and laboratories.
 The activity within the Observatory is integrated in the research seminars on the topic “Celestial mechanics and space research” and “Structure and evolution of stars”, in research grants, in published journals and books, as well as in national and international workshops organized annually.

 Since 2008 the Observatory organizes activities for the general public also.
 Visitors are welcome every Friday night, after dark, for a visiting tour of approximately 2 hours.
 It consists of an introduction (projecting a simulated configuration of the sky map of the moment accompanied by an explanation of the celestial objects that will be observed), and a practical, observational activity, using the existing equipment.
-(Ferenc Szenkovits - Director of the UBB Astronomical Observatory)
+(Ferenc Szenkovits)

 Open hours